XX is a suitable program for beginner-to-intermediate trainees looking to shred fat and sculpt a leaner body over the next four weeks.

 XX gives you a new twist on this, which I call Blast Cardio.

-It’ll help you unlock most of the benefits associated with HIIT (fat loss, muscle retention, fitness improvements) but the workout has been condensed into just fifteen minutes.
-The first five minutes are a warm-up phase, where you pedal the stationary bike at a steady pace, then on the five minute mark you begin working with a 40/20 split (first 40 seeconds of each inute at a moderate intensity, final 20 seconds of each minute hard and fast) and repeat this until the total time expires.
+Essentially, it’ll help you unlock most of the benefits associated with HIIT (fat loss, muscle retention, fitness improvements) but the workout has been condensed into just fifteen minutes.
+The first five minutes are a warm-up phase, where you pedal the stationary bike at a steady pace, then on the five minute mark you begin working with a 40/20 split (first 40 seeconds of each minute at a moderate intensity, final 20 seconds of each minute hard and fast) and repeat this until the total time expires.
 (1, 2, 3, 4, 5)

 - High Reps Build Muscle